 - Priority is given to students with first class honours (or equivalent) from participating countries, currently Australia, Japan and the USA.

-- The applicant is or will be enrolled in academic studies at a reputable Australian University.
+- The applicant is or will be enrolled in academic studies at an Australian University.

-- In the case of an international applicant, the applicant is required to have a valid passport, appropriate visa and may not be from a country subject to Trade Controls.
+- In the case of an international applicant, the applicant is required to have a letter of offer from an Australian university, a valid passport, appropriate visa and may not be from a country subject to Trade Controls.

 SERC education and training programs offer students an attractive combination of university and industry based research through the following programs: